Hello World (Web Interface)

 Materialize.
 This will kick off the materialization process.
 A pop-up will let you know the process has started.
 (The

 Relinquish command will delete the realization and free its resources for use to others.)

-To see the materialization details click the
+To see the materialization details (and status) click the

 Now click the single materialization shown,

 The materialization information is very similar to the realization information.
 Note though that this table has a kebab action menu, indicating that actions may be taken on individual nodes in the materialization.
 Also note though that the actions listed (